Millions of people want to start blogs. Every year, millions of people do. And every year, millions of them fail. Why?

 (*Footnote: When I first started blogging, Bob Lotich allowed me to do several guest posts on his already well established blog.
-That was a critical kick start that’s continuing to benefit me even now, three years later.
+That was a critical kick start that’s continuing to benefit me even now, four years later.
 My respect for- and recommendation of- Bob’s work is not given lightly.)

 Some of what you’ll learn in just the first program of this crash course in blogging for beginners includes: